You are here: Home > Microscopy and Imaging Core Facility

 Live-cell, tissue and live-animal imaging are supported with temperature, CO2, and humidity control and heated perfusion on most microscopes.
 Instrument downtime is kept to a minimum by providing full-time support to end users (phone and pager).
 For problems that require extensive repairs, most instruments are covered by manufacturers' service contracts and are usually serviced within a few days.

-Methods development: The MIC is involved in the development of methods for novel microscopy and image processing techniques when need arises.
-Recently, a single-molecule imaging platform was implemented and software required for imaging and analysis were developed by Vincent Schram.
+The MIC is involved in the development of methods for novel microscopy and image-processing techniques when the need arises.
+Recently, Vincent Schram implemented a single-molecule imaging platform and developed software required for imaging and analysis.
 Similar methods-development efforts will be undertaken according to Institute needs and availability of funds.
 We actively entertain such requests.

-Because of the complex nature of electron microscopy (EM) sample preparation, the EM arm of the MIC operates in a manner that is different from the light microscopy imaging arm of the MIC.
+Because of the complex nature of electron microscopy (EM) sample preparation, the EM arm of the MIC operates in a different manner from the light microscopy imaging arm of the MIC.

-Imaging: EM imaging is undertaken most of the time by the microscopist, except in cases where the user has the inclination and necessary training.
+EM imaging is undertaken mostly by the microscopist, except in cases where the user has the inclination and necessary training.
 Imaging is carried out on a JEOL 1400 series electron microscope.
-This is a relatively new instrument, having been installed during the Spring of 2011.
+This is a relatively new instrument, having been installed in the Spring of 2011.
 It offers two new imaging methodologies: cryo-EM and tomography.
 The main advantage of cryo-EM is that it preserves a high level of immunoreactivity and permits specimens to be imaged in a near-native state.
 Cryo-EM thus improves the quality of studies relying on immunogold labeling.
 Mr. Dye is slated to participate in a specialized course on cryo-EM techniques offered by Leica Micro Systems.
 Tomography provides three-dimensional imaging of structures at the EM level.

-Given that the NICHD's Division of Intramural Research laboratories are scattered throughout the NIH campus, the MIC provides all necessary resources and facilities, such as tissue culture space, 5 and 10% CO2 incubators, animal holding and preparative space, and vibratomes for live and fixed tissues.
+Given that the NICHD's Division of Intramural Research laboratories are scattered throughout the NIH campus, the MIC provides all necessary resources and facilities, such as tissue culture space, 5% and 10% CO2 incubators, animal holding and preparative space, and vibratomes for live and fixed tissues.
 Lynne Holtzclaw provides outstanding technical expertise on advanced cell and tissue-sample preparation for immunohistochemistry experiments.
+The MIC will move to a new facility within PNRC Phase II, which is nearing completion.
+The move will begin on December 15th of 2013.

-In addition, during the Spring of 2011, an educational outreach program was implemented within the MIC, with the goal of educating individual NICHD DIR senior scientists and post-doctoral scientists on microscopy techniques from the ground up.
-Instruction included lectures as well as hands-on experimental work organized within the MIC facilities.
-More than 30 participants took part in a month-long series of lessons and lab work.
-The program was so well received by our user-base that we plan to offer this education curriculum annually.
+In addition, an educational outreach program was implemented within the MIC, with the goal of educating individual NICHD DIR senior scientists and post-doctoral scientists on microscopy techniques from the ground up.
+Instruction includes lectures as well as hands-on experimental work organized within the MIC facilities.
+We plan to offer this education curriculum annually.

 Parallel to these efforts, the staff have continued to collaborate with other Institutes to promote the exchange of information and bring new imaging technologies to this Institute.
-Ongoing collaborations include: imaging of live animals (NINDS); sub-resolution light microscopy (F-PALM) with the trans-NIH Imaging initiative; and software development efforts with the Center for Information Technology.
+Ongoing collaborations with the NIBIB on sub-resolution light microscopy (F-PALM) continue, and we are actively promoting the use of the trans-NIH Imaging consortium, and software development efforts with the Center for Information Technology.

 The MIC currently serves more than 100 scientists associated with 41 NICHD principal investigators (PIs) and three PIs of sister Institutes within the campus.
 On any given week, approximately 10 different users spend half a day or more on MIC microscopes.
-As of October 2011, users had logged more than 38,000 hours on the facilities equipment.
-Since its creation in 2004, usage has resulted in more than 90 publications, a number of which were co-authored by Core personnel (see https://science.nichd.nih.gov/confluence/display/mic/Publications for a complete list).
+Since its creation in 2004, usage has resulted in more than 120 publications, many of which were co-authored by Core personnel.
+For a full list of publications made possible through use of MIC facilities, go to https://science.nichd.nih.gov/confluence/display/mic/Publications.

 Maintaining existing imaging rigs at peak operational status and replacing aging equipment are critical for the success of the MIC.
 To this end, a modern high-resolution and high-sensitivity point-scanning-confocal microscope (a Zeiss LSM 780) was recently purchased.
-Similarly, as stated earlier, the JEOL transmission electron microscope was replaced last spring with a modern platform allowing for tomography and cryo-EM.
-During the fall of 2012, a new hybrid spinning disc confocal microscope and TIRF microscopy was ordered from Nikon.
-This microscope can also perform single molecule imaging using the D-STORM technique.
+During the fall of 2012, a new hybrid spinning disc confocal microscope and TIRF microscopy was purchased from Nikon.
+This microscope can also perform single-molecule imaging using the D-STORM technique.
 The MIC would require additional equipment (high-pressure freezing unit, cryo-ultra-microtome, and a freeze substitution unit) in order to make CyroEM technology routinely available within the MIC.
 The MIC continues its efforts towards technology development.

 - James Pickel, PhD, Laboratory of Genetics, NIMH, Bethesda, MD